aircall/frontend-hiring-test/README.md

 }
 ```

-It returns the `Call` as response or an error if the note doesn't exist.
+It returns the `Call` as a response or an error if the note doesn't exist.

 #### PUT endpoints

-`PUT` `/calls/:id/archive` as the name implies it either archive or unarchive a given call.If the call doesn't exist, it'll throw an error.
+`PUT` `/calls/:id/archive` as the name implies it either archive or unarchive a given call.
+If the call doesn't exist, it'll throw an error.

 ```
 PUT /calls/:id/archive